 How does someone begin the application process?

-To begin the process of applying to CRICS, please visit the Admissions page on our website and familiarize yourself with our requirements.
-Once you understand what is entailed, please complete the online application form and/or contact the Admissions Officer at firstname.lastname@example.org
+To begin the process of applying to CRICS, please visit the Admissions Process page on our website and familiarize yourself with our requirements.
+Once you understand what is entailed, please complete the online application form.

 What kind of curricula do CRICS teachers use?

-The CRICS curricula is based off of an American curricula adapted to an international context.
+The CRICS curricula is based on an American curricula adapted to an international context.

 What grade levels are offered at CRICS?